gmcninch-tufts/math87-lecture-notebooks/week4/04--duality.md

 -------------

-These results and ideas allow us to use "play the primal or dual linear program off one another" to try to find the optimal solution.
+These results and ideas allow us to use "play the primal or dual linear program off one another" to try to find an optimal solution.

 We'll eventually see some useful application!!
 <!-- #endregion -->